RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 $$

 Plotting the functions influencing each control point, we can see the cubic B-spline basis functions look like this ([graph on desmos](https://www.desmos.com/calculator/ubtrhyjn0m)):
-{% image "Pasted image 20240617111409.png","Cubic spline basis functions for 4 control points, for t ∈ [0,1].
+{% image "Pasted image 20240617111409.png","Fig 6: Cubic spline basis functions for 4 control points, for t ∈ [0,1].
 In the graph, the variable x refers to t.", true %}

 These represent the influences of the 4 control points throughout one cubic piece of a spline.
 You can see the influence of the control points on the _whole_ spline in the animated figure in the [basis functions](#basis-functions) section.